BadGraphixD/Mithril-n-Utils/README.md

 # Mithril-n-Utils
-A minecraft fabric mod, which adds new armor, ores and items.
+A minecraft fabric mod, which adds new armour, ores and items.
 I created it not to be distributed, but for my own hardcore world to make the game a bit easier.
 ## Armour
-Includes 4 mithril-armour pieces, which are an upgraded form of netherite armor.
+Includes 4 mithril-armour pieces, which are an upgraded form of netherite armour.
 Wearing all pieces but the chest piece gives 20 armour points.
 ## Ore
 The mithril-ore generates inside the bedrock layer and can only be mined, if heated up by placing lava next to it.
 ## Items